ibraheemdev/seize/README.md

 println!("{}", (*ptr).value); // <===== unsound!
 ```

-Retirement can be delayed until the guard is dropped by calling `reclaim` on
+Retirement can be delayed until the guard is dropped by calling `retire` on
 the guard, instead of on the collector directly:

 ```rust,ignore